SAP-samples/btp-terraform-samples/released/usecases/abap_env_setup/step1/README.md

-# Sample Setup of an ABAP Environment on SAP BTP
+# Sample Setup of an ABAP Environment on SAP BTP - Step 1

 ## Overview

 This directory contains the setup of an ABAP environment from scratch namely a new subaccount including the relevant entitlements, a Cloud Foundry environment and a Cloud Foundry space.

-The process is done in two steps:

-1. In the directory `step1` the following resources are created:
+This directory contains the configuration the first step of the setup namely:

 - a new subaccount
 - the entitlements for the ABAP environment
 - the subscription to the ABAP web access
 - the Cloud Foundry environment
 - The trust setup to the custom IdP

-2. In the directory `step2` the following resources are created:
-   - the assignment of Cloud FOundry org roles
-   - a new Cloud Foundry space
-   - the assignment of Cloud Foundry space roles
-   - the ABAP environment (service instance)
-   - the service keys for the ABAP environment (ADT, Communication arrangrement `SAP_COM_0193`)

 ## Deploying the resources

-To deploy the resources you must navigate into the `step1` and `step2` directories and execute the following commands:
+To deploy the resources of step 1 execute the following commands:

 1. Initialize your workspace: